 NOTE: IST provides Platinum level medical insurance for all family members.
-However, the school does not have a direct billing arrangement for out patient services in Tianjin (this is possible elsewhere).
+However, the school does not have a direct billing arrangement for out patient services at Tianjin Family United (this is possible elsewhere), including Raffles SOS.
 Claims are typically returned within 2 weeks of sub-mission.
 A typical consultation will cost approximately RMB 1200.